 Ken Rigby’s research into school bullying reveals two types of bullies, the malicious and the non-malicious.
 The same types go to work.
 The secret is to remind ourselves that most people can bully or be bullied!

 - Bully instinctively.

 - 1% of the population are psychopaths (less women).

 - Refer: Tim Field, John Clarke, Robert Hare.

 - They bully under certain conditions, eg achieve their goals, survive, seek promotion, impress their manager, avoid confrontation, jealous, can get away with it, copy others, join the mob, insecure, poor management skills, new to the role, belong to a boy’s club or women’s clique, enabled by nepotism.

 - There’s limited research about ordinary bullies who theoretically do 96% of bullying.

-- Most employees who bully don't realise that their toxic behaviours are harmful and humiliating.
+- Most employees who bully don’t realise that their toxic behaviours are harmful, humiliating and unproductive.